SAP-docs/preview.developer.concur.com/src/api-guides/travel/deeplink-integration-new.md

 {IdP_URI}?sp={concur_URI}&relayState=%2Fgoto%2Fair-shop%3Fdeparturedate%3D2023-11-10%26departureLocation%3DJFK%26returndate%3D2023-11-15%26returnlocation%3DLAX
 ```

-Whenever possible, use the correct environment in your link, for example, `eu2` or `us2`, instead of just `www`.
-This will avoid unnecessary logins.

 > Deeplink Integration is not available for mobile and currently it only supports flight / car / hotel / train search and itinerary lookup.

 ## Integration Details